defanor/coalpit/README.md

       , fooBar2 = Bar}
 ```

-With the default modifiers, its serialized version should look like
+With the default options, its serialized version should look like
 this:

 ```haskell